 Our transformative approach accelerates the development and testing of practical solutions.
 Applying the latest research results, we generate fresh ideas.
 Led by a faculty with a rare depth and breadth of expertise, project teams work with data generated by real-world security and privacy breeches.
 Flexible IP policies ensure that partners share in the fruit of our collaborations.

-At Northeastern, a fertile ecosystem for cross-disciplinary collaboration, the Cybersecurity and Privacy Institute’s partners benefit from our deep integration with the university, including the Khoury College of Computer and Information Sciences.
+At Northeastern, a fertile ecosystem for cross-disciplinary collaboration, the Cybersecurity and Privacy Institute’s partners benefit from our deep integration with the university, including the Khoury College of Computer Sciences.
 What’s more, our partners can tap our connections with leading universities, tech companies, and defense contractors globally and here in Boston, a city often called home to the greatest concentration of intellectual capital in the world.

 Key participants in project teams are Northeastern’s exceptional students.
 Our graduates in the bachelor’s, professional master’s, and doctoral programs represent a pipeline of talent for our partners—one that champions women and diversity.